slangenbach/notes/dbt_zero_to_hero.md

 - We can also customize the overview page by writing custom Markdown inside a docs Jinja block
 - Use `dbt docs generate` to compile documentation and `dbt docs serve` to view it

+## Analyses

+- Analyses enables us to execute ad-hoc queries using dbt macros

+## Hooks

+- Hooks allow us to execute SQL queries on certain events
+- Hook types include _on-run-start_, _on-run-end_, _pre-hook_ and _post-hook_

+## Grants

+- Grants enable us to grant permissions to roles within dbt using YAML syntax

+## Fusion Engine

+- dbt Fusion is a re-implementation of the dbt core logic in Rust.
+It also has built-in SQL compiler

 [1]: https://www.udemy.com/course/complete-dbt-data-build-tool-bootcamp-zero-to-hero-learn-dbt
 [2]: https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/